 Writers are precious and sensitive about their words.
 Editors can't afford to be precious.
 Slash and burn.
 Later on, if you regret deleting or changing something, you can always go back to a previous draft and get it back.

 Once you have self-edited your manuscript, it's a good idea to put it on a shelf for at least a week before again picking up your editor's pen.

 If you have made any major structural changes or rewritten new sections into the manuscript, you will certainly need to self-edit it again.
 But even if you feel happy with your manuscript after self-editing it once, you'll probably find that your manuscript will be greatly improved by self-editing it at least one more time.
 Remember, many a great author has rewritten or self-edited their manuscript a dozen times before sending it to the editing team.

 If you wish to use beta readers, choose them wisely.
 Don't give the manuscript to your Mum or sister to read (unless they are professional editors).
 Choose beta readers who are similar (in terms of gender, demographic etc.) to your chosen audience.
 And choose beta readers who you know will have no qualms about harshly criticising your manuscript.
 Because honest criticism by those beta readers will enable you to improve your manuscript before sending it to an editor.

-Arguably, the main goal of writing is simply to get your message across to the audience as clearly as possible.
+The over-arching goal of an editor is to ensure you get your message across to the reader as clearly as possible.

-This article is based on my own experience over the past 20 plus years, writing, editing and proofreading reports, policy documents and my own and others' publications; self-publishing non-fiction hardcopy publications; and publishing my website and articles online.
-Keep posted for future articles about editors and editing, proofreaders and proofreading.
+This article is based on my own experience over the past 20 plus years, writing, editing and proofreading reports, policy documents and my own and others' publications; self-publishing non-fiction hardcopy publications; and publishing articles online.
+Keep posted for future articles about writing, editing and proofreading.